PJTH3G0D/MegaTooL/README.txt

 SeoMegaTool™ Automates the important time consuming business task.
 Its an amazing breakthrough tool developed by Cellphonemega LLc.
 Hosing a vast array of tools and features to grow your business for you, it literally does all the work.

-A few feature of the plugin:
+A few features of the plugin:

 *   "Business Listings" - Automate your business listings to over 80+ directories
 *   "Search Engine Listings" - Automate your brand to over 200+ search engines and be found everywhere